rpm-software-management/libcomps/libcomps/src/python/docs/doc-sources/comps.rst

         * accepting only specified type of object.
           :py:class:`GroupList` devours only :py:class:`Group` instance.
-        * accepting string argument in getter/setter items methods as indentificator of objects by id.
+        * accepting string argument in getter/setter items methods as identificator of objects by id.
         * run validation procedure on absorbed object so you can't append/insert/set invalid :py:class:`Group` object